Stellar Loci. VIII. Photometric Metallicities for 100 Million Stars Based on Synthetic Gaia Colors: Comparisons and Tests

 \subsection{Test by Clusters}

-Our test is based on the member stars of five globular clusters (NGC 104, NGC 3201, NGC 6752, NGC 6197, and NGC 5904) and one open cluster (NGC 2682 / M 67).
-The five globular clusters are selected from those with the most member stars in the catalog provided by \cite{Baumgardt GC}, while the member stars of M 67 are taken from \cite{DR2 OC}.
-For all member stars, we only apply the criteria of $phot\_bp\_rp\_excess\_factor$ (sixth of the initial criteria) and $RUWE < 1.1$.
+Our test is based on the member stars of four globular clusters (NGC 6397, NGC 6752, NGC 5904, and NGC 104) and two open clusters (NGC 2682 / M 67, NGC 6791).
+The four globular clusters are selected from those with the most member stars in the catalog provided by \cite{Baumgardt GC}, while the member stars of M 67 and NGC 6791 are taken from \cite{DR2 OC}.
+For all member stars, we only apply the criteria of $phot\_bp\_rp\_excess\_factor$ (fifth of the initial criteria) and $RUWE < 1.1$.
 For the five globular clusters, we only use giants for our test due to distance and brightness limitations.
 For M 67, we also include dwarfs, except for those identified as binaries in Section 4.3.

-The test results, shown in Figure~\ref{Cluster}, indicate that our photometric metallicity estimations exhibit good consistency for member stars of the clusters.
+The test results, shown in Figure~\ref{Cluster}, indicate that our photometric metallicity estimates exhibit good consistency for member stars of the clusters.
+The median $\feh$ values of the member stars in each cluster, as derived from our work, are $-$1.88, $-$1.54, $-$1.37, $-$0.66, $-$0.01, and +0.35, while the corresponding values from APOGEE DR17 are $-$2.02, $-$1.47, $-$1.20, $-$0.75, 0.00, and +0.31, respectively.
+Our results demonstrate good agreement with those provided by APOGEE.
 Additionally, the panels in the second row of Figure~\ref{Cluster} show that the uncertainties increase as brightness decreases.
-Based on this test, for sources with $\feh \sim -2$, the precision of our result is better than 0.25 dex when $G \sim 17$, while for sources with $\feh \sim 0$, the precision is better than 0.09 dex under the same conditions.
+Based on this test, for sources with $\feh \sim -2$, the precision of our result is about 0.25 dex when $G \sim 16$, while for sources with $\feh \sim 0$, the precision is about 0.09 dex under the same conditions.